cbib/MIX/README.md

     <your_path_to_Mix>/Mix-<version>/bin/Mix.py -a alignments.coords -c contigs.fa -o output_dir/ -C 300 -A 200

+# Evaluations over Mycoplasmas and GAGE-B

+* This requires QUAST (>= 2.1) in addition to MIX requirements.
+[QUAST can be downloaded on the SF website](http://sourceforge.net/projects/quast/files/).
+* The provided Makefiles rules to regenerate results presented in the RECOMB-CG paper expect QUAST to be installed in bin/quast2-1.
+Please update the headers in all Makefile to point to any other QUAST installation.
+* The script expect MUMmer in bin/MUMmer.
+We recommend to create a symlink from quast-2.1/libs/MUMmer3.23-ARC to bin/MUMmer
+* Datasets for Mycoplasmas studies are available on the [accompanying website](http://services.cbib.u-bordeaux2.fr/mix/).
+We provide a script batch download tool in ``datasets/Mycoplasmas/get_mycoplasmas.sh'' .
+* Once QUAST, MUMmer and the datasets have been obtained, one can generate all the quasts reports for the 10 mycoplasmas by running ``make ALLMYCOQUASTS'' in the root Mix folder.
+This will generate and populate the following files and folders :

+** temp_assemblies/*.fasta: Concatenated fasta files of the input assemblies ** temp_assemblies/*.coords *.delta: MUMmer results for self-alignement of FASTA files ** temp_assemblies/*.mix.log.txt: Log of Mix execution ** result_assemblies/*.fasta: Resulting merged after executing Mix ** result_statistics/all_myco/*_QUAST: QUAST report for each species, where the 19 resulting assemblies (for single-assemblies, GAA, GAM-NGS and mix) are compared

 # LICENSE:

     Copyright (c) 2013 Hayssam Soueidan (1) (massyah@gmail.com)